dougeby/IntuneDocs/intune/wi-fi-settings-import-windows-8-1.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-For devices that run Windows 8.1 or Windows 10 desktop or mobile, you can import a Wi-Fi configuration profile that was previously exported to a file.
+For devices that run Windows 8.1, Windows 10 desktop or mobile, or Windows Holographic for Business, you can import a Wi-Fi configuration profile that was previously exported to a file.

 ## Export Wi-Fi settings from a Windows device